giantswarm/dashboards/README.md

 `git clone https://github.com/grafana/grafonnet-lib.git $GOPATH/src/github.com/grafana/grafonnet-lib`

-### Mixins
+### Update

-To Update the `kubernetes-mixin` dashboards:
+* To Update the `kubernetes-mixin` dashboards:

   * Follow the instructions in [giantswarm-kubernetes-mixin](https://github.com/giantswarm/giantswarm-kubernetes-mixin)
   * Run `./scripts/sync-mixins.sh (?my-fancy-branch-or-tag)` to updated the `helm/dashboards/dashboards/mixin` folder.

+* To Update the `alertmanager-monitoring-mixins` dashboards:

+  * The Github Action `update-monitoring-mixins` runs automatically every month and it created a PR to update the dashboard.
+  * Or you can run the action manually `update-monitoring-mixins`.

 ## Origins of the dashboards